 Designed to develop an intermediate level proficiency in Spanish focusing on all four skills: speaking, listening, reading, and writing.
 Emphasis is also placed on Hispanic cultures.
 Placement into this level is determined by the student's score on the Northwestern University Online Placement Exam.
-Students earning a score of 38 or above must enroll in the intermediate sequence.
+Students earning a score of 38 or above must enroll in the intermediate sequences (111-112 or 115-116).
 Continues second semester as MLSP 112.
-MLSP 111 or MLSP 115 is required for study abroad in Seville, Spain and 111-112 or 115-116 required for study abroad in Córdoba, Argentina.
+MLSP 111 or MLSP 115 is required for study abroad in Seville, Spain, and 111-112 or 115-116 is required for study abroad in Córdoba, Argentina.